SteeltoeOSS/Documentation/api/v3/stream/rabbit-binder.md

 Only used when `nodes` contains more than one entry.
 Each entry in this list must have a corresponding entry in `spring:rabbitmq:addresses`.
 Only needed if you use a RabbitMQ cluster and wish to consume from the node that hosts the queue.
-See [Queue Affinity and the LocalizedQueueConnectionFactory](https://docs.spring.io/spring-amqp/reference/html/_reference.html#queue-affinity) for more information.  //TODO: Proper link
+See [Queue Affinity and the LocalizedQueueConnectionFactory](https://docs.spring.io/spring-amqp/reference/html/#queue-affinity) for more information.

 Default: empty.

 **nodes**
 A comma-separated list of RabbitMQ node names.